Dementia Awareness

 What is the difference between dementia and Alzheimer’s disease?

 Alzheimer’s disease is a type of dementia.
-Dementia is an umbrella term covering more than 200 subtypes, of which Alzheimer’s is the most common, accounting for around 60 to 70 % of cases.
+Dementia is an umbrella term covering more than 200 subtypes, of which Alzheimer’s is the most common, accounting for around 60 to 70 per cent of cases.
 Other common types include vascular dementia, Lewy body dementia, and frontotemporal dementia.
 Each has different causes, different patterns of progression, and different effects on the individual.
-Understanding this distinction is one of the most important things this course addresses, because treating dementia as a single condition leads to a one-size-fits-all approach that fails most of the people it is supposed to support.
+Treating dementia as a single condition leads to a one-size-fits-all approach that fails most of the people it is supposed to support.

 Why does dementia affect people so differently?

-This course does not use the term challenging behaviour, and for good reason.
-Behaviour in people living with dementia is always communication.
+This course does not use the term challenging behaviour.
+Behaviour in people living with dementia is always about communication.
 It expresses an unmet need, a source of anxiety, pain, confusion, or distress.
 When staff understand that, they stop trying to manage the behaviour and start trying to understand what is behind it.
-That shift in approach is one of the most practically significant things this course produces.
+That shift is one of the most practically significant things this course produces, and it applies in every care setting across Greater Manchester, the North West, and nationally.

-Does this course cover the impact on families and carers?
+Does this course cover the impact of dementia on families and unpaid carers?

 Related Courses